MFR6340/theenglishextension.org/young-world-2/unit-2: A Town Like Mine.md

 <img src="https://i.imgur.com/XFBCugf.png" width="25%" />

-Carrie and her brother Nick are evacuted from London to a small mining village in Wales during the war.
-They are unhappy with the family where they have been placed.
-Ultimately they find friends who they are then ( Lexile 760L)
+Considered a classic story, Carrie and her brother Nick are evacuted from London to a small mining village in Wales during the war.
+They are initally unhappy with the adults where they have been placed but ultimately they find friends.
+Told from Carrie's point of view.  ( Lexile 760L)

 <a href="https://www.bookdepository.com/Carrie-s-War/9780349009162" rel="nofollow"> Buy on BookDepository</a>